oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 By now you’ve got MySQL HeatWave on AWS provisioned, and you want to connect it to a DB System somewhere.
 We do this in the Workspaces tab in the console.

-A Connection Information dialog will appear, and you choose a DB System from the drop-down, enter the proper username/password combo, and click Connect.
+A **Connection Information** dialog will appear, and you choose a DB System from the drop-down, enter the proper username/password combo, and click **Connect**.

 ### Managing HeatWave Cluster Data

-Also in the Workspaces tab, we can use the Console to load or unload data from a HeatWave cluster.
+Also in the **Workspaces** tab, we can use the Console to load or unload data from a HeatWave cluster.
 Here’s how:

-1. In the DB System workspace, expand the Manage Data in HeatWave pane.
+1. In the **DB System** workspace, expand the **Manage Data in HeatWave** pane.
 2. Select the databases and tables that you want to load or unload.
 Databases are selected in the Databases pane.
-When a database is selected, the tables from the selected database appear in the Tables from selected databases pane.
+When a database is selected, the tables from the selected database appear in the **Tables** from selected databases pane.
-3. There’s lots to see there but we’re interested in selecting the tables we want to load or unload, so click Load into HeatWave or Unload from HeatWave.
+3. There’s lots to see there but we’re interested in selecting the tables we want to load or unload, so click **Load into HeatWave or Unload from HeatWave**.

-   If you're loading tables, the MySQL Auto Parallel Load tables into Heatwave dialog appears, providing a summary of the load operation about to happen.
+   If you're loading tables, the **MySQL Auto Parallel Load tables into Heatwave** dialog appears, providing a summary of the load operation about to happen.

-4. Click Load Tables to start the parallel load operation.
+4. Click **Load Tables** to start the parallel load operation.

-   To stop a load or unload operation, click Stop Load/Unload.
+   To stop a load or unload operation, click **Stop Load/Unload**.

->**NOTE:** The Refresh button refreshes the page, displaying the current state of databases and tables loaded in HeatWave.
+>**NOTE:** The **Refresh** button refreshes the page, displaying the current state of databases and tables loaded in HeatWave.
 {:.notice}

 ### Creating Backups

 To create a DB System backup:

-1. In the HeatWave Console, select the MySQL DB Systems tab.
-Under MySQL, select DB Systems.
+1. In the HeatWave Console, select the **MySQL DB Systems** tab.
+Under **MySQL**, select **DB Systems**.
 2. In the list of DB Systems, find the DB System you want to create a backup for, and do one of the following:

-    - Click on the row of the DB System to highlight it, and choose Create Backup from the Actions menu.
+    - Click on the row of the **DB System** to highlight it, and choose **Create Backup** from the Actions menu.
-    - Click the name of the DB System to open the DB System Details page.
-Click Create Backup.
-The Create Backup dialog is displayed.
+    - Click the name of the **DB System** to open the DB System Details page.
+Click **Create Backup**.
+The **Create Backup** dialog is displayed.
 3. Edit the fields as required:

-   - Display Name: The name of the backup.
+   - **Display Name:** The name of the backup.
      If you do not define a name, one is generated in the format `DB-System-Name - Backup - Date&Time`.
-   - Description: The description of the backup.
+   - **Description:** The description of the backup.
      If you do not define a description, one is generated in the format `DB-System-Name - Manual Backup - Date&Time`.

 4. Click Create to create the backup.